 ||about the pipemaker|

-Some twenty five years ago, I began the journey to my studio which is now located on the
+Some forty five years ago, I began the journey to my studio which is now located on the

 Battenkill in southern Vermont.
 I started making pipes, in a small wooden shed overlooking

 the village of Stowe.
 My tools were few; a bow saw, a hand drill, a sculptor's grinder and a

 sanding wheel.
 I had a consuming desire to create pipes that excited me.
 I worked late

 Andrew Marks and I shared a store in Stowe for a short while and eventually I started the Briar Workshop together with Jorg Jemelka.
 We were joined by Danish designer pipemaker Finn Meyan Andersen.
 Through the years we had several talented crafts people working with us including Brad Pohlmann, Jim Cooke, and Carole Burns.
 We made many wonderful pipes that were sold by fine tobacconists around the country.
 In 1980 I opened a store in New York City and designed and made pipes in the back of the store for pipe smokers that visited me from around the world.
 I worked late into the night.

 There came a time when I felt the need to stop making pipes.
 For three years I was away from my craft, not knowing if I would ever make pipes again.
 Something was missing.
 Perhaps I was missing the struggle of the creative process and the pure joy that one feels when you make something turn out exactly as imagined in your mind's eye.
 I suppose I needed to make pipes; I needed to work late into the night.

 In the autumn of '96 as the falling leaves mixed with the early snowfall, I built a small studio overlooking the Battenkill and surrounded by the Taconic and Green mountains.